We’ve all tried 100 chore chart ideas, haven’t we? In this post, I’ll show you how to create a chore chart that actually works for your kids!

 Brilliant, right?
 You do have responsibilities for living here, and no, I’m not paying you an “allowance.”
 However, I am willing to pay you for work above and beyond those normal responsibilities.
 Using this foundation and a few other parenting strategies I love, I came up with a brand new chore system we’ve been testing for the last year.
 I think it’s safe to say the jury is in.
 It works!

 My oldest paid for several camps this summer.
-All my kids have had the opportunity to donate to hurricane relief funds, buy gifts for their youth pastor who is leaving, and, of course, give a regular tithe.
+All my kids have had the opportunity to donate to hurricane relief funds, buy gifts for their youth pastor who is leaving, and of course, give a regular tithe.
 Oh, and the grocery store trip is bliss.
 They know they have to bring the money if they want something not on my list.
-And now they are empowered to do just that, instead of being frustrated with the constant “no.”
+Now they are empowered to do just that instead of being frustrated with the constant “no.”

 How to Create a Chore Chart That Works for Your Family